h4ckyou/h4ckyou.github.io/_posts/2026-06-24-ecowas26-recap.md

 - Battleground

 Our team, error, placed 1st nationally in all three phases, earning the opportunity to represent Nigeria at the ECOWAS Cybersecurity Regional Finals in Accra, Ghana.

+### Sunday, June 7: Arrival in Accra

+Our flight to Accra was on *Sunday, June 7*.
+Before that, I had travelled back home to *Lagos, Nigeria* since I was at school, on *June 5*.

+At the airport, I met up with my teammates, *securedviki* and *proflamyt*.

+Our fourth teammate, *Theory*, was based in *Dakar, Senegal* at the time, so he travelled separately with the Senegalese team.

+Upon arriving in Accra, a representative from the hotel was waiting to pick us up from the airport and take us to the venue.

+The check-in process was smooth, and each of us was assigned an individual room